The Layoff Lady

 Time to Apply and Available Time

-Once I decide to apply for a given role, I take about 30 minutes to research the company, customize my resume, and complete my formal application.
+Personally, when I decide to apply for a given role, I take about 30 minutes to research the company, customize my resume, and complete my formal application.
 In a given week, there are 7 days, which is 168 hours.
 There are not enough hours in a week for me to apply for that many jobs.

 Even if I somehow managed not to eat, sleep, or do even the most basic self-care, I could only apply for 336 jobs.

 Closer to the realm of feasibility, if I decided to dedicate a full 40 hours per week solely to applying for jobs, I could apply for 80 jobs—but definitely not well.
-There are also so many other valuable activities (meeting people and professional development being two of the most important) to be done during job searching that this is probably not the best way to spend 40 hours.
-Working this long and this hard can also put you on the fast track to burnout.
+In addition, working this long and this hard solely on submitting applications can put you on the fast track to burnout.
+Even half that, dedicating 20 hours solely to applying for jobs, and applying for 40 jobs in a given week, is most likely overkill.

 More Is Not Necessarily Better

 The more jobs I try to apply for in rapid succession, the less effective I am.
 While applying for jobs is in some respects, a numbers game, it’s not as easy as applying to all the jobs and knowing that one will work out.
-This strategy often causes people to waste time applying for roles where they are not very qualified.
+This strategy often causes people to waste time applying for roles that aren't a close enough fit.

 A better strategy is to prioritize jobs that are the best match for your skills and what you want and focus on applying for those well.
-Instead of solely applying for jobs, spend time building your skills, making new connections, and planning for contingencies.

-In any given week, my goal is usually to apply for three jobs.
+When I'm in career transition, my goal is usually to apply for three jobs per week.
 However, if I see several great opportunities or have not searched for a job in a while, I may apply for as many as six.
 Beyond that, though, my application quality suffers.

 Prioritizing Applications